Working Theorys tries to make sense of the worlds I’m in & the people in them.

-So why “Working Theorys?”
-(P.S. it’s an intentional spelling).
+P.P.S.
+Why “Working Theorys?” (and it’s an intentional spelling).

 “Working theories are a way in which children draw on and apply ideas and understandings accumulated from their personal and social experiences, in order to make sense of their world.”
 [The Education Hub]